 - prescribes the range of specifications that may be utilized to select a set of candidate Phase 3 RFG alternative gasoline specifications for evaluation, - defines the Phase 3 RFG reference specifications, - prescribes the calculations to be used to predict the emissions from the candidate fuel specifications and the reference Phase 3 RFG specifications, - prescribes the calculations to be used to compare the emissions resulting from the candidate fuel specifications to the reference Phase 3 RFG specifications, - establishes the requirements for the demonstration and approval of the candidate fuel specifications as an alternative Phase 3 RFG formulation, and - establishes the notification requirements. - 2.
-Gasoline properties for which alternative gasoline specifications may be set by this procedure include all eight Phase 3 RFG properties.
-In addition, alternative gasolines are required to comply with the Phase 3 RFG specification for driveability index (DI). - 3.
-The Phase 3 RFG specifications, established in 13 CCR, sections 2262, are shown in Table 1.
+Gasoline properties for which alternative gasoline specifications may be set by this procedure include all eight Phase 3 RFG properties. - 3.
+The Phase 3 RFG specifications, established in 13 CCR, section 2262, are shown in Table 1.